vitalline/chessvar/readme.txt

 Ctrl + R: start game with current armies
-Shift + R: start game with new random armies (different for each player) Ctrl + Shift + R: start game with a new random army (same for both players) Alt + R: start game with default armies
+Shift + R: start game with new random armies (different for each player) Ctrl + Shift + R: start game with a new random army (same for both players) Alt + R: reload last loaded game state
+Alt + Shift + R: reload last saved game state
 Ctrl + C: save current configuration
 Shift + C: start game with new chaotic armies (different for each player) Ctrl + Shift + C: start game with a new chaotic army (same for both players)